the1lab/1lab/src/Cat/Displayed/Reasoning.lagda.md

 ## Reassociations

-These are the displayed counterparts to the [reassociation combinators] for categories.
+These are the displayed counterparts to the reassociation combinators for categories.

-[reassociation combinators]: Cat.Reasoning.html#reassociations

 ```agda
 module _ {a′ : Hom[ a ] y′ z′} {b′ : Hom[ b ] x′ y′} {c′ : Hom[ c ] x′ z′}